- Wolves eat meat, they are carnivores and prefer to eat large hoofed mammals.

 Red Wolf: Diet and Hunting Habits

 Red wolves are often misidentified as coyotes, but they’re a distinct species of wolf.
 The fact that they’re much smaller than the gray wolf — only four feet long and 50 to 80 pounds on average — has a major impact on their diet and their hunting practices.
-But extermination efforts by ranchers and the U.S. government have had an impact as well.
+However, extermination efforts by ranchers and the U.S. government have had an impact as well.

 The red wolf could once be found in states from Texas to Pennsylvania — but they’ve now been reduced to a small population restricted to North Carolina.
-Today’s red wolves contend with competition from coyotes that filled in the void left by red wolf exterminations.
+Today’s red wolves contend with competition from coyotes that fill in the void left by red wolf exterminations.

-While gray wolves rely on large ungulates for the majority of their sustenance and supplement that with a diet of smaller animals, red wolves mostly dine on smaller animals and only rarely hunt for ungulates — which amount to white-tail deer given the limited habitat that they now occupy.
+While gray wolves rely on large ungulates for the majority of their sustenance and supplement that with a diet of smaller animals, red wolves mostly dine on smaller animals and only rarely hunt for ungulates — which amounts to white-tail deer given the limited habitat that they now occupy.
 Raccoons, rabbits, mice, and other rodents constitute the majority of a red wolf’s diet.
 While the red wolf is undoubtedly a carnivore, they have also been known to snack on non-meat foods like insects and berries.